 Despite our stress on time management during the JLPT, we know it’s easier said than done.

-If you’re faced with unfavorable circumstances where you have a bunch of questions unanswered — with only one or two minutes to spare — we suggest doing what any desperate students would do: take wild guests.
+If you’re faced with unfavorable circumstances where you have a bunch of questions unanswered, with only one or two minutes to spare, we suggest doing what any desperate student would do: take wild guesses.

 Besides that, the JLPT scoring system will not negatively mark a wrong answer, which is a common thing in other standardized exams (you get a minus 1 for every wrong answer, for example).
 This means you’re not risking your best score by answering wrong.